yashbharadwaj156/Snake_Game/README.md

 5-d is control key for turning right.

 6-press x for exiting the game.
-# Open for viewer's valuable suggestion and advice to improve this.Plz Feel Free to contact me!!!!
+# Open for viewer's valuable suggestion and advice to improve this game.Plz Feel Free to contact me!!!!